heyshatara/numpy-airbnb/README.md

 <h2>🕹️Visualization of Findings:</h2>

 - A U.K. tourist is looking to book an Amsterdam Airbnb in their GBP currency.
-They want their booking located close to the top tourist spot they'll be visiting during their stay.
+They want their booking located close to the top tourist spot they'll be visiting during their stay (De Hooyer Windmill).
 The results need to be limited to that spot with math calculations + NumPy

 ```bash
 import math